deve-sh/Stratify/README.md

 [Create a Pull Request](https://github.com/deve-sh/stratify/compare)

-Contributions and feedback is welcome, this is a weekend project built out of curiousity, any good changes will be merged.
+Contributions and feedback are welcome, this is a weekend project built out of curiousity, any good changes will be merged.